Fumika0523/FrontEnd_MovieStation_11-09-2024/README.md

 2.moving to wishlist function in  --> DONE
 3.moving to the cart in wishlist page ---> DONE 4.moviection button in cartpage --> DONE
-5.sorting part <WOrk>
+5.sorting part
 6.when cart item is empty, the empty banner should show ---> DONE 7.pdf order invoice , add stroke on each item
 8. price is static or not, change the price in DB and see  ---> DONE
 9. Download Invoice
 10. Refresh cartpage --> DONE
 11. Without Login
-12.check my movies <WOrk>
+12. check my movies <WOrk> >> Trailer, when you click the button just instantly 13.Duplicated order
-13. My purchase >> Trailer, when you click the button just instantly
+14. My Purchase & My movie (lists that you added)  <WOrk>